Women Wage Peace: Origin

-While originally started by Israeli women, the movement has worked to build connections with Palestinian women, also reaching out to both women and men of many other local regions and religious backgrounds.
+While originally started by Israeli women, including peace activist Vivian Silver, the movement has worked to build connections with Palestinian women, also reaching out to both women and men of many other local regions and religious backgrounds.
 It was inspired by similar women's movements in Northern Ireland and Liberia, where women of different faiths had united to help resolve violent conflicts.
 Inspiration also came from the Four Mothers movement, established in 1997, which ultimately influenced Israel's military withdrawal from South Lebanon.
+For colors representing the movement, white was chosen to symbolize peace and turquoise, a blend of blue and green, to represent both the Israeli and Palestinian flags.

 The movement has its basis on two main objectives: